 If you prefer to use normal OBS Studio for your streaming, you have to install the Twitch Alerts manually.
 First, to make your alerts, go to the Streamlabs dashboard and click on Alert Box under Widgets in the side panel.
 Once you have filled in all the data to any of the alert types, click on ‘Save Settings’ at the bottom of the page.
 This will then show a Widget URL box at the top of the page.

 That’s how simple it is to setup Twitch Alerts in OBS studio and even easier without it.
 Now all you have left to do is enjoy your craft and the audience will follow.
-If you need suggestions on games to stream, feel free to check out our list on the most interesting upcoming games in 2019.
+If you are looking to download clips from YouTube to show as your Twitch Alerts, you can find out how to do that for free with our new 2020 guide.